Links on Android Authority may earn us a commission. Learn more.

 Without a doubt, Spotify is the biggest name in music streaming, getting an early lead and building an unbeatable subscriber base.
 A big part of this is Spotify’s ad-supported free plan.
 Although Apple Music’s radio programs are free, it simply doesn’t offer anything that can compete with so much free music.

 Spotify has also built up a feature set that Apple’s offering can’t yet match, like collaborative playlists and the ability to interact with your friends beyond sharing a playlist.
 Spotify also offers slightly better audio quality, but Apple Music is now in the same league as Tidal HiFi as a service for audiophiles.
 With lossless compression, the service offers some of the best sound quality at some of the lowest prices.

 Pricing is virtually identical between Apple Music and Spotify, and both have extensive streaming libraries.
 Spotify’s inclusion of podcasts may push it into the lead here, but really both are excellent options.
 Naturally, Apple Music becomes a better choice if you’re already invested in Apple’s ecosystem, with excellent savings available with an Apple One subscription.

 Apple Music vs YouTube Music

-YouTube Music replaces Google Play Music as Google’s premier music streaming service, and it’s an excellent alternative for Android users.
+YouTube Music replaced Google Play Music as Google’s premier music streaming service, and it’s an excellent alternative for Android users.
 Like Spotify, it offers a free ad-supported tier for all music, while Apple Music sticks to premium paid subscriptions.